Skip to content

 Garages that are below grade or located in geography that has high water tables may have a high MVER, but often the issues can be mitigated by leaving the control joints (saw cuts) open.

 Our garage experts can assist you with this determination.
-Beware – there are companies who will include moisture vapor treatments as part of their standard offering which is usually unnecessary & greatly increases the price of the overall garage floor system.
+Beware - there are companies who will include moisture vapor treatments as part of their standard offering.
+This treatment is usually unnecessary and greatly increases the price of the overall garage floor system.

 How does this differ from an epoxy paint kit?